Credit Scores: Important for Approval, Rate, and Loan Options

 - Recent inquiries and new accounts

 Lenders need to verify that you have stable, reliable income to support the mortgage payment.
-The type and consistency of income can matter as much as the amount.
+The type and consistency of income can matter as much as the amount, especially if your earnings vary from month to month.

 - W-2 employment and salary or hourly income